 Essential Duties and Responsibilities include the following.
 Other duties may be assigned.

-- Conducts daily pre-job briefings with crew; including support organization personnel.
+- Conducts daily pre-job briefings with crew, including support organization personnel.

-- Maintains time and production records.
+- Maintain time and production records.

-- Performs activities of workers supervised.
+- Perform activities of workers supervised.

 - Performs departmental training required for employees.